 There are approximately 80 zoning code amendment items being addressed through RICAP 10.
 The amendments are organized into topic areas: Housing Production, Economic Development and Regulatory Reduction.
-Within each of these are bundles of amendments that amend different parts of the zoning code, but are related.
+Within each of these topic areas are bundles of amendments that revise different parts of the zoning code, but are related.

-The summary table of RICAP 10 amendments on the pages below lists the items by topic and bundle.
+The summary table of RICAP 10 amendments below lists the items by topic area and bundle.
+Some amendments are minor policy changes, while others are technical amendments or clarifications with little policy impact.
+Minor policy changes are shown in bold in the table to differentiate them from technical clarifications.
 In Section II, the code amendments are organized in zoning code chapter order.

-These are the amendment groupings:
+These are the amendment topic areas: